Bampton, Oxfordshire: Early settlement

+The Domesday Book recorded that Bampton was a market town by 1086.
+The market continued to operate until the 1890s.

 Parish church

 The earliest parts of the Church of England parish church of Saint Mary the Virgin are 10th- or 11th-century, when it was built as a late Saxon Minster.
 It was rebuilt in the 12th century as a cruciform Norman church.
 It received Gothic additions from late in the 13th century to early in the 16th century.
 The architect Ewan Christian restored it in 1868–70.
 It is a Grade I listed building.

 Bampton Castle

 In 1315 King Edward II granted Aymer de Valence, 2nd Earl of Pembroke a licence to crenellate at Bampton.
 He had Bampton Castle built just west of Shill Brook.
 Much of the building survived until the Commonwealth of England in the 17th century, when the gatehouse and part of the curtain wall were adapted to form Ham Court.
 It is now a private house and a Grade II* listed building.

 Other notable buildings

 After the Norman conquest of England, William the Conqueror granted the church of St Mary the Virgin to Leofric, Bishop of Exeter.
 The Dean and Chapter of Exeter Cathedral have held the advowson of the parish ever since.
 Late in the 11th or early in the 12th century the Dean and Chapter had a prebendal house built just west of the parish church.
 There is some 13th-century work on the east wing, and the house was altered and enlarged in the 16th, 17th and 19th centuries.
 It is now called The Deanery and is a Grade II* listed building.
 Weald Manor is a manor house west of Shill Brook and south of Ham Court.
 It was built in the 17th century and enlarged in 1742.
 It is a Grade II* listed building.

 South of St Mary's is Churchgate House, which used to be the Rectory.
 The oldest part of the house is 16th-century, with a datestone inscribed "1546 Vicar Joan Dotin".
 In 1799 a new Georgian main block was added to the front of the building by the builder and architect Daniel Harris.
 In 1635 Robert Veysey, a wool merchant, died leaving £100 to build and endow a free school in Bampton.
 This was built in Church View near the junction with Church Street, the first schoolmaster was appointed in 1650 and the building was completed in 1653.
 The building is now Bampton's public library.
 Bampton Town Hall was completed in 1838 and now houses Bampton Arts Centre.